 Lakeland News is “structured like a commercial newscast, without commercials,” said Bill Sanford, the station’s chief executive and director of engineering.
 It was conceived after the station secured funding to evaluate how to reinvent itself.
 The study revealed that viewers wanted a local newscast to replace a commercial program that had disappeared after a spate of media consolidation.

-The news team aims for as much local coverage as possible in a region than takes six hours to drive across, said news director Dennis Weimann.
+The news team aims for as much local coverage as possible in a region that takes six hours to drive across, said news director Dennis Weimann.
 Recent broadcasts covered a local arts alliance that works with inmates in a county jail, an elementary school making Christmas ornaments for the U.S. Capitol, the grouse-hunting forecast and a respiratory virus sweeping through Midwest schools.

 Even without what Weimann calls “all the fancy toys,” such as live trucks, the program earned a regional Emmy nomination last year for Lakeland Public TV.
 (It lost.)